jayfunc/BetterLyrics/README.md

 [![](https://api.star-history.com/svg?repos=jayfunc/BetterLyrics&type=Date)](https://www.star-history.com/#jayfunc/BetterLyrics&Date)

-## Any issues and PRs are welcomed
+## Any issues and PRs are welcome

-If you find a bug please file it in issues or if you have any ideas feel free to share it here.
+If you find a bug, please file it in issues, or if you have any ideas, feel free to share them here.

 ## Donations